 – An oven.
 It is desired that does not exceed a maximum temperature and prevent anything from burning.

 – A cooling system for perishable foods.
 It is desired that the temperature does not exceed a maximum.

-The temperature alarma circuit has an output relay.
+The temperature alarm circuit has an output relay.
 This relay can connect almost anything that will serve to warn of an emergency.
-This could be a sound device, a light (LED or bulb) etc ..
-The relay can also trigger a system to disconnect for a while the heat source.
+This could be a sound device, a light (LED or bulb) etc. The relay can also trigger a system to disconnect for a while the heat source.
 See the following circuit.

 Temperature sensors we can use are semiconductor diodes and thermistors.
-Thermistors are elements that change their resistance value depending on the temperature around them.
+Thermistors are elements that change their resistance value depending on the surrounding temperature.
 Most thermistors are negative temperature coefficient (NTC) and have low resistance when the temperature is high and high resistance when temperature is low.